vimeo/psalm/docs/running_psalm/issues/MissingConstructor.md

 This issue is emitted when non-null properties without default values are defined in a class without a `__construct` method

-If your project rely on having uninitialized properties, it is advised to suppress this issue, as well as [PropertyNotSetInConstructor](./PropertyNotSetInConstructor.md) and [RedundantPropertyInitializationCheck](./RedundantPropertyInitializationCheck.md).
+If your project relies on having uninitialized properties, it is advised to suppress this issue, as well as [PropertyNotSetInConstructor](./PropertyNotSetInConstructor.md) and [RedundantPropertyInitializationCheck](./RedundantPropertyInitializationCheck.md).

 ```php
 <?php